hadipourh/Boomerang/README.md

 **_Given that some readers asked about the setting of our distinguishers, to avoid any possible misunderstanding, we recall the general setting of our distinguishers as follows_**:

-***Assuming that we partition `r` rounds of block cipher `E` into `r0 + rm + r1` rounds denoted by `E0, Em`, and `E1` respectively, our sandwich distinguishers are effectively built upon the first `r0` and the last `r1` rounds differentials (v.s. diffeerntial characteristics), as well as the `rm`-round boomerang switch in the middle.
+***Assume that we partition `r` rounds of block cipher `E` into `r0 + rm + r1` rounds denoted by `E0, Em`, and `E1`, respectively.
+Our sandwich distinguishers are effectively built upon the first `r0` and the last `r1` rounds differentials (v.s. differential characteristics), as well as the `rm`-round boomerang switch in the middle.
 Particularly, the `rm`-round middle part is included in the boomerang switch, where the differences can take any possible value.
-In addition, we distinct between the differential and differential chacateristics.
+In addition, we differentiate between the differential and differential characteristics.
 The building blocks of our distinguishers are basically differentials, not the differential characteristics.
 Please, take a look at the specification of distinguishers in our paper to see more details.
-In summary, according to the specifications of distinguishers in our paper, we fix the difference values only at four positions including input of `E0`, input/output of `Em` and output of `E1` and anywhere else can take an arbitrary possible difference value in our distinguishers.
-For example in our 17-round sandwich distinguisher II for SKINNY we partition the 17 rounds as 6 + 6 + 5 rounds and we only use the first 6-round differential as well as the last 5-round differential to compute the differential effects `p` and `q` respectively.
-The 6-round middle slice is included in the boomerang switch where the probability is computed based on `BCT` framework.
+In summary, according to the specifications of distinguishers in our paper, we fix the difference values only at four positions including input/output of `E0`, and input/output of `E1` and anywhere else can take an arbitrary possible difference value in our distinguishers.
+For example, in our 17-round sandwich distinguisher II for SKINNY we partition the `17` rounds as `6 + 6 + 5` rounds.
+Next, out tool derives a `6 + 6` upper trial and a `6 + 5` lower trails.
+These two trails overlap in the 6-round middle part.
+In addition, these two trails are optimized to have minimu number of common active S-boxes in the 6-round middle part.
+Then, our tool, skip the last (resp. first) `6` rounds of upper trail (resp. lower trail).
+We only use the first 6-round differential as well as the last 5-round differential to compute the differential effects `p` and `q` respectively.
+The 6-round middle part is included in the boomerang switch where the probability is computed based on `BCT` framework.
 This rule is applied for all of our distinguishers.
 The following shape briefly describes the overall structure of our boomerang (sandwich distinguishers).
 As it can be seen, only the differences marked in yellow are fixed in our sandwich distinguishers.***

 ![](PageResources/fixed_positions.svg)